purescript/purescript-lists/docs/Data/List.md

 nub :: forall a.
 (Eq a) => List a -> List a
 ```

-Special case of `nubBy`: `nubBy eq`

 #### `nubBy`

 ``` purescript
 nubBy :: forall a. (a -> a -> Boolean) -> List a -> List a
 ```

-Remove duplicate elements from a list, using the specified function to
+Remove duplicate elements from a list, using the specified
-determine equality of elements.
-The first occurence of an element is always
+function to determine equality of elements.
-the one that is kept.

 Running time: `O(n^2)`